Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths

 \subsection{Methodology overview}

-What follows in this section is an overview of the major s.pdf that go into \sigame, along with a brief description of each.
+Here we give an overview of the major steps that go into \sigame, along with a brief description of each.
 The full details of each step are given in subsequent sections and in appendices \ref{apB} through \ref{apD}.
-We stress, that \sigame operates entirely in the post-processing stage of an SPH simulation, and can in principle easily be adapted to any given SPH galaxy simulation as long as certain basic quantities are known for each SPH particle in the simulation, namely: position ($\vec{r}$), velocity ($\vec{v}$), atomic hydrogen density (\nH), metallicity (\Z), kinetic temperature (\Tk), smoothing length ($h$), and star formation rate (SFR).
-The key s.pdf involved in \sigame are:
+We stress, that \sigame operates entirely in the post-processing stage of an SPH simulation, and can in principle easily be adapted to any given SPH galaxy simulation as long as certain basic quantities are known for each SPH particle in the simulation, namely: position ($\boldsymbol{r}$), velocity ($\vec{v}$), atomic hydrogen density (\nH), metallicity (\Z), kinetic temperature (\Tk), smoothing length ($h$), and star formation rate (SFR).
+The key steps involved in \sigame are:

 \begin{enumerate} \item Cooling of the SPH gas.
 The initially hot ($T_{\rm k}\sim 10^{3-7}\,{\rm K}$) SPH gas particles are cooled to temperatures typical of the warm neutral medium ($\lesssim 10^4\,{\rm K}$) by atomic and ionic cooling lines primarily.